mmbower1/gifTastic/README.md

 # gifTastic

 Push a button, receive multiple giphys!
-Or, add type in one of your own!
+Or, type in one of your own!